In Fresno's meth hell, there's no antidote - KTVZ

 On the streets of Los Angeles, about 220 miles south of Fresno, Eric Barrera is trying to get to meth addicts before they punch that ticket.

-He works for Healthcare in Action, a “street medicine” team made up of medics, mental health care workers and social workers that visit homeless encampments.
+He works for Healthcare in Action, a “street medicine” team made up of medics, mental health care workers and social workers visiting homeless encampments.
 His personal focus is to reach meth users.

 Barrera, 41, served in the US Marine Corps before a decade of meth abuse that culminated in him becoming homeless.
 He steps into the drug crisis with a lived-in authenticity and survival story few can rival.
 “Meth addicts will listen a bit more to a recovering drug addict than they might to a doctor who’s never walked in their shoes,” Barrera tells CNN.